tjvjbtwbnk-star/aaml/README.md

 ---

-## Live Demo Limitations

-The [live converter demo](https://aaml-decoder-production.up.railway.app/) includes a pre-loaded set of **sample exhibits** for testing the reference linking function.
-This is a demonstration environment — in a real-world implementation, users would connect their own document library.

-**To test references, use the filenames from the sample exhibit library below.**

 ### Sample Exhibit Library

 This repository includes **10 sample exhibits** for local testing, all synthetically generated from a fictitious construction arbitration (SPCC Power Plant Project).
 The [live converter demo](https://aaml-decoder-production.up.railway.app/) includes these sample exhibits for testing purposes.
 Document types: